TN Visa - The United States–Mexico–Canada Agreement (USMCA)

 All employment-based petitions filed on behalf of The University of Texas at El Paso must be submitted by an approved Immigration attorney contracted through UTEP.

-Employee resposibility- University suPPORT LETTER
+Employee responsibility- University suPPORT LETTER

 - Employee Covers all fees for related to TN VISA.